markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/test-debug/debug.md

 ---
-title: Debug Asset Compute worker
+title: Debug an Asset Compute worker
-description:
+description: Asset Compute workers can be debugged in several ways, from simple debug log statements, to attached VS Code as a remote debugger, to pulling logs for activations in Adobe I/O Runtime initiated from AEM as a Cloud Service.
-feature:
+feature: asset-compute
-topics:
+topics: renditions, development
 version: cloud-service
+activity: develop
+audience: developer
 doc-type: tutorial
-activity:
-audience: developer
 kt:
 thumbnail: 40383.jpg
 ---

-# Debug Asset Compute worker
+# Debug an Asset Compute worker

 Asset Compute workers can be debugged in several ways, from simple debug log statements, to attached VS Code as a remote debugger, to pulling logs for activations in Adobe I/O Runtime initiated from AEM as a Cloud Service.